viterium/viterium_wallet/README.md

 ## License

+Viterium started as a fork of Natrium - https://github.com/appditto/natrium_wallet_flutter

-Viterium is released under the MIT License
+Viterium is released under the MIT License.
+For more details see the [LICENSE](LICENSE)